 View Search Results

-Provides the licensing for child foster care.
-Services include: - Information about licensing requirements and standards - Inspections and investigations on certifications for child foster care - Orientation, licensing, and re-licensing of foster care certification - Types of foster care are respite care, temporary, short-term, or long-term foster care
+Provides the licensing for child and adult foster care.
+Services include: - Information about licensing requirements and standards - Inspections and investigations on certifications for foster care licensing - Orientation, licensing, re-licensing of foster care certification - Types of foster care licensing: Family foster care, kinship foster care, concurrent and pre-adoption foster care, and respite care

 Provides general information and licensing for persons interested in becoming foster care providers.
 Training and support for foster care providers on emergency, short-term, and long-term placement.